Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

-Interestingly, in the relaxed structure we find a small band bending in \ce{BaTiO3} core states opposite to the field introduced by the layer charges, see Fig. \ref{fig:s_dos_corestates}.
-We assign the inverse field to an enhanced polar displacement in the \ce{NiO2-} layer at the \ce{BaO\text{/}NiO2} interface caused by steric effects. \ce{NiO2-} is sandwiched between a layer with large \ce{Ba^{2+}} and small \ce{Sm^{3+}} ions which induce an off-centering of \ce{O^{2-}} relative to \ce{Ni^{3+}} towards \ce{Sm^{3+}}.
+Interestingly, in the relaxed structure, we find a small band bending in the \ce{BaTiO3} core states opposite to the field introduced by the layer charges, see Fig. \ref{fig:s_dos_corestates}.
+We assign the inverse field to increased polar displacements in the \ce{SmNiO3} slab due to steric effects at the \ce{BaO\text{/}NiO2} interface. \ce{NiO2-} at this interface is sandwiched between a layer with large \ce{Ba^{2+}} and small \ce{Sm^{3+}} ions which induce an off-centering of \ce{O^{2-}} relative to \ce{Ni^{3+}} towards \ce{Sm^{3+}}.
 Additionally, the \ce{O^{2-}} are more electrostatically attracted to the \ce{Sm^{3+}} than the \ce{Ba^{2+}} further enhancing the local interfacial polar displacement.
-In \ce{BaTiO3\text{/}SrRuO3} superlattices, an analogous enhancement of the polarization due to the ion size difference at the \ce{BaO\text{/}RuO2} interface has been observed \cite{liu_interface_2012}.
+The enhanced polar displacement in \ce{NiO2} at this interface likely causes the rest of the \ce{SmNiO3} to follow suit, overcompensating for the polar discontinuity and leading to an inverse band bending.
+In \ce{BaTiO3\text{/}SrRuO3} superlattices, an analogous enhancement of the polarization in the first two \ce{RuO2} layers due to the ion size difference at the \ce{BaO\text{/}RuO2} interface has been observed \cite{liu_interface_2012}.
 We will determine in the next section whether this effect is inherent to the superlattice or if it is a consequence of disabling the rotations in the \ce{SmNiO3}.

 In conclusion, we find that in the absence of polarization in the \ce{BaTiO3}, clear signatures of an electric field across the \ce{BaTiO3} slab are present in the calculated electronic structure, indicating the incomplete screening of the polar discontinuity by the metallic \ce{SmNiO3}. $\sigma_\text{inter}$ is strongly reduced by the spontaneous polarization in \ce{BaTiO3} aligning parallel to the layer polarization within \ce{SmNiO3}, along with additional opposite polar displacements in \ce{SmNiO3}.